Saeed1989/angular-sample-use-case-of-RxJS-and-NgRx/README.md

 # Angular-NgRx-RxJS-Demo

-This is an Angular web app project.

-## About

 This SPA is a demonstration of how NgRx and RxJS can be used in an Angular based client project for state management and reactive architecture.
 Note: The server project running alongside this project is only a mock API server in which CRUID operations are possible, but there is no real database storage. <br/><br/>
 ![](architecture.png)